-- 3. Development between Twitter Ln. and N. Tryon/University City Blvd., should be multi-storied (typically 3-5 stories) and be placed at or near the back of the sidewalk.
+- 3. Development between Twitter Ln. and N. Tryon/University City Blvd., should be multi-storied and be placed at or near the back of the sidewalk.
 Surface parking lots should be located to the rear or side of buildings.
-No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.
-Drive-through facilities may be appropriate if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. - 4.
+No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.\ Drive-through facilities may be appropriate if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. (\ refer to Volume 3: Implementation Guide for further information) - 4.
 Development should create a cohesive corridor along N. Tryon Street, but building and landscaping placement will depend on retaining wall construction, easements, and location of right of way.
-See Volume 3: Implementation Guide for more detailed information about development along N. Tryon St.
+See Volume 3: Implementation Guide, page 115, for more detailed information about development along N. Tryon St.